History of Real Salt Lake: 2010-11 CONCACAF Champions League

 The 6th and final game for the first round of Group A came on October 19, when Cruz Azul came to Rio Tinto Stadium.
 Both teams stood on top of Group A with 10 points each, and the winner would take top of the group.
 With mostly second-tier players on the field, Real Salt Lake ended up beating Cruz Azul 3–1 in front of a record crowd of 20,463 fans, with two goals coming from rookie Paulo Araujo Jr. Real Salt Lake ended the first round at first place in Group A. This win also made Real Salt Lake the first ever MLS club to win its group in the CONCACAF Champions League.

-After a lackluster 0–0 tie against the Columbus Crew in Columbus, Real Salt Lake defeated the Crew 4-1 back home on March 1, 2011 at Rio Tinto Stadium to advance to the semifinals.
-The win over Columbus made Real Salt Lake the first ever American team to advance past the quarterfinals of the CONCACAF Champions League, although two American have previously won the CONCACAF Champions Cup(LA Galaxy and DC United).

-On March 15, 2011, Real Salt Lake beat Saprissa 2–0 in the first leg of the CONCACAF Champions League Semifinals at Rio Tinto Stadium and then lost 2–1 in Costa Rica on April 5, 2011.
-However, this was enough to secure advancement to the CONCACAF Champions League Final by an aggregate score of 3–2.
-Also, in doing so Real Salt Lake became the first MLS team to ever reach the CONCACAF Champions League Final.

 Thanks in part to their performance in the Champions League, RSL became the first American club ever to crack the Top 25 World Rankings at WorldClubRankings.com (in April 2011).

 On April 20, 2011, Real Salt Lake played their first leg of the CONCACAF Champions League Final at Estadio Tecnológico against CF Monterrey.
 RSL's Javier Morales was able to score an equalizing goal in the 89th minute, ending the game in a 2–2 draw.
 The second leg of the final was held on April 27, 2011, at Rio Tinto Stadium; Monterrey's Humberto Suazo scored the only goal of the game, giving Monterrey a 3-2 aggregate victory.